Efficient ion re-acceleration in laboratory-produced interpenetrating collisionless shocks

-Our experimental setup (see Methods) investigates ion acceleration from two converging, perpendicular, super-critical shocks.
-These shocks, as their astrophysical counterparts, are ``collisionless'' because the width of their transition layer, given by the ion inertial length $d_i$ \cite{balogh2013physics}, is much smaller than the collisional mean-free-path ($\lambda_{mfp}$) of the ions (see Table~\ref{tab:parameters}).
+Our experimental setup (see Methods) investigates ion acceleration from two converging, perpendicular, supercritical shocks.
+These shocks, as their astrophysical counterparts, are ``collisionless'' because the width of their transition layer, given by the ion inertial length $d_i$ \cite{balogh2013physics}, is much smaller than the collisional mean-free-path ($\lambda_{mfp}$) of the ions (see Table~\ref{tab:parameters}, and Section 4 of the Supp.
+Info.).
 Instead of Coulomb collisions, shock formation is mediated by wave-particle interactions in self-induced or pre-existing electromagnetic fields.
 Also note that in our conditions, as in astrophysical systems, the ion Larmor radius of upstream protons encountering the shock is much larger than the shock width.
-Such structures are ubiquitous phenomena and have been observed across a huge range of scales \cite{balogh2013physics}, from astrophysical ($10^{16}\sim 10^{25}$ m) \cite{helder2009measuring}, to space ($10^{8}\sim 10^{12}$ m) \cite{turner2018autogenous} plasmas, and down to laboratory environments ($10^{-6}\sim 10^{-3}$ m) \cite{fiuza2020electron,yao2021laboratory}.
+Such structures are ubiquitous phenomena and have been observed across a wide range of scales \cite{balogh2013physics}, from astrophysical ($10^{16}\sim 10^{25}$ m) \cite{helder2009measuring}, to space ($10^{8}\sim 10^{12}$ m) \cite{turner2018autogenous} plasmas, and down to laboratory environments ($10^{-6}\sim 10^{-3}$ m) \cite{fiuza2020electron,yao2021laboratory}.

 We begin by characterizing the individual shocks produced in the experiment (see Methods).
 As illustrated in Fig.~\ref{b_map}a, using a high-power laser, we create a high-velocity plasma piston from an irradiated target.
-As this piston expands into a magnetized, tenuous hydrogen ambient gas, a shock is driven.
-To diagnose the shock dynamics, we employ ultra-fast proton radiography (see Methods).
-For this, an auxiliary laser generates a short burst of non-perturbative, high-energy (MeV) protons, which probe the electromagnetic fields within the expanding piston and shock \cite{schaeffer2023proton}.
-The broad energy spectrum of the probing protons allows the temporal evolution of the plasma to be resolved, as protons of different energies traverse the plasma at different times.
-To capture the shock evolution over several nanoseconds, we introduce a controlled delay between the generation of the piston and the probing protons.
-This allows us to scan the probing window across the full shock evolution within the field-of-view (limited by the opening of the magnetic coil).
+As this piston expands into a magnetized, tenuous hydrogen ambient gas, a shock is driven \cite{schaeffer2019direct,yao2021laboratory}.
+To diagnose the shock dynamics, we employ ultra-fast proton radiography and Thomson scattering (see Methods).

+The former allows us to locate the shock front via local pile-up of probing protons induced by the shock’s electric field (Figs.~\ref{b_map}d,e).
+The latter reveals density and temperature jumps that are correlated in space and time (see Supplementary Information).
+Together, these two diagnostics attest rapid formation of a fast shock within the laser pulse ramp-up phase (Fig.~\ref{b_map}f).